nirajneupane17/Order-Book-Microstructure-Market-Impact/README.md

 ## What Is This Project?

-Market microstructure is the study of how prices actually form — tick by tick, trade by trade, bid and ask.
+Market microstructure is the study of how prices actually form: tick by tick, trade by trade, bid and ask.
 Every institutional investor, prop trading firm, and hedge fund cares about microstructure because it determines the real cost of executing a strategy.